SuperSonicHub1/super-duper-userscripts/README.md

 > Great repository names are short and memorable.
 Need inspiration?
 How about **super-duper-memory**?

+**NOTE**: I'm a lazy programmer, and so this README will slowly fall out of step with its contents.
+All scripts here are short, self explanatory, and require little action on the part of the user, so I doubt they all need an explanation.
+If you're confused about something, leave an issue and I'll explain it.

 <img
   alt="Icon for VS Marketplace Consistent Copy" src="https://visualstudio.microsoft.com/wp-content/uploads/2019/06/BrandVisualStudioWin2019-3.svg"